HafizFasih/icp-book/icp-book/docs/part1-ideology/01-ideology-of-pakistan.md

 ### 1. The Two-Nation Theory

-The core of the ideology is the **Two-Nation Theory**, which posits that Hindus and Muslims are two distinct nations.
-Despite living together for a thousand years, they could not merge into a single nation because their civilizations were based on conflicting philosophies:
+The core of the ideology is the **Two-Nation Theory**, which states that Hindus and Muslims are two separate nations.
+Despite living together for a thousand years, they could not become a single nation because their civilizations were based on opposing ideas:

 - Hindus worshiped idols, while Muslims believed in **Tauheed** (Oneness of God)
 - Hindus believed in the caste system, while Islam preached equality